vivekptnk/GoChat/README.md

 # GoChat
-A public Chat WebApp using Vue.js and Firebase Cloud Server.
+A public chat WebApp using Vue.js and Firebase Cloud Server.

 ## Installation of Vue.js
 Use [npm](https://www.npmjs.com/) to install vue.js globally.